 Complete an accredited program in pharmacy

 To begin your education and training, you’ll need to complete an accredited program in pharmacy.
-This will provide you with the skills and knowledge necessary to practice as a professional pharmacist.
+This will give you the skills and knowledge necessary to practice as a pharmacist.
 Depending on your educational goals, you may pursue either a Doctor of Pharmacy (PharmD) degree or a Bachelor of Science in Pharmacy (BSPharm) degree.

-After completing your training, you will need to pass an exam administered by the California State Board of Pharmacy and obtain certification.
+After completing your training, you must pass an exam administered by the California State Board of Pharmacy and obtain certification.
 Therefore, preparing for the exam is an important step in starting your career as a pharmacy technician in California.

 Complete a residency program